saucelabs-training/demo-js/saucectl/cypress-js/README.md

 ### Example 5 - Using Sauce Connect

 [`config-ex5.yml`](./.sauce/config-ex5.yml) Similar to config-ex2 but the web site is local.
-You can download and run local saucedemo.com web site from [here](https://github.com/saucelabs/sample-app-web.
+You can download and run local saucedemo.com website from [here](https://github.com/saucelabs/sample-app-web.
 You need to add the tunnel name to the tunnel parameter in the config file

-### Example about using extra dependencies

-[This folder](../dependencies-example) contains a simple set up for Cypress with a test that uses a dependency.
-This can be executed locally or on Sauce Labs.